n-mounier/MRlap/README.md

 used.
 However, when there is a significant difference, corrected effects should be preferred as they should be less biased, independently of the sample overlap.
+Note that we are working with standardised effects.
+This means that the causal effect estimates are in units of Standard Deviation (SD).
+The causal effect estimates correspond to the SD change in the outcome for one SD increase in the exposure.
+If case-control GWASs are used, the analysis can be perfomed on the liability scale (i.e. causal effect estimates correspond to the SD changes / increases on the liability scale).
 This package builds up on the [`GenomicSEM`](https://github.com/GenomicSEM/GenomicSEM/) R-package to perform cross-trait LDSC and the